Non-Cooperative Rational Interactive Proofs: Introduction

 Our results are summarized in~\figref{mainresults}, where we use $\cncRIP$, $\pncRIP$ and $\encRIP$ to denote ncRIP classes with constant, polynomial and exponential utility gaps respectively.
-The notations are analogous for MRIP (the cooperative variant).
+The notations are analogous for MRIP~\cite{CMS17arxiv} (the cooperative variant).
 We characterize ncRIP classes via oracle Turing machines.
-In particular, $\sf{P^{NEXP[O(1)]}}$ is the class of languages decided by a polynomial-time Turing machine that makes $O(1)$ queries to an $\sf{NEXP}$ oracle, and $\sf{EXP^{poly\mbox{-}NEXP}}$ is the class decided by an exponential-time Turing machine with polynomial-length queries to an $\sf{NEXP}$ oracle.
-(Unlike the non-adaptive variant, this class is not known to be equivalent to $\sf{EXP^{NP}}$).
+In particular, $\sf{P^{NEXP[O(1)]}}$ is the class of languages decided by a polynomial-time Turing machine that makes $O(1)$ queries to an $\sf{NEXP}$ oracle, and $\sf{EXP^{poly\mbox{-}NEXP}}$ is the class decided by an exponential-time Turing machine with polynomial-length queries to an $\sf{NEXP}$ oracle. \newlength{\thmfiguretab}

-\pparagraph{Power of Non-Cooperative vs. Cooperative and Competitive Provers} Interestingly, in the case of constant and exponential utility gap, the power of ncRIP and MRIP coincides.
+\paragraph*{Power of non-cooperative vs. cooperative and competitive provers} Interestingly, in the case of constant and exponential utility gap, the power of ncRIP and MRIP coincide.
 This can be explained by the power of adaptive versus non-adaptive queries in oracle Turing machines.

 Indeed, our results reveal the main difference between non-cooperative and cooperative provers: the former can be used to handle adaptive oracle queries, the latter cannot (see~\cite{ChenMcSi16, CMS17arxiv}).
 Intuitively, this makes sense---cooperative provers may collude across adaptive queries, answering some of them incorrectly to gain on future queries.
 On the other hand, non-cooperativeness allows us to treat the subgame involving the oracle queries as a separate game from the rest.